IPART Local Government Reports Consultation 2019

 |Review of reporting and compliance burdens on local government – PDFfirstname.lastname@example.org|

 |Review of local government compliance and enforcement – PDFemail@example.com|

-The Government has released a summary analysis of the 110 submissions received in relation to IPART’s Review of the Local Government Rating System.
+The Government has released its response to IPART’s Review of the Local Government Rating System, and a summary analysis of the 110 submissions received.

-- There is no clear consensus on the benefits of moving to a Capital Improved Value (CIV) method of calculating rates
+- Within the context of the broader rating framework there are limited benefits for the implementation of a Capital Improved Value (CIV) method of calculating rates at this time.

 IPART undertook these reviews.
 Further information about those review processes is available on IPART’s local government webpage:

 - Review of local government compliance and enforcement